 About the publication

-Further enhancing the exhibition, the Fondation Cartier will publish a catalogue presenting the artist’s photography, as well as excerpts from her notebooks.
+Further enhancing the exhibition, the Fondation Cartier publishes a catalog presenting the artist’s photography, as well as excerpts from her notebooks.
 It will also include texts by Claudia Andujar, Thyago Nogueira—exhibition curator—and Bruce Albert, an anthropologist who spent time living with the Yanomami, as well as a map of Yanomami territory and a chronology that documents both the artist’s commitment to their cause and the history of one of the last tribes of the Amazon rainforest.